CloverDX is a new name for CloverETL Learn more

 The storage model is based on the hub and spoke architecture.
 The business keys and the associations within source data are separated into hub tables (holding entity business keys) and spoke tables (holding associations among business keys).

-These tables do not contain any descriptive attributes, facts and/or temporal attributes but the business keys, load data source and audit information.
-Thus, the structure of the relationship of the entities is separated from their details that are stored in satellite tables linked to each particular hub or spoke table.
+These tables do not contain any descriptive attributes, facts and/or temporal attributes other than the business keys, load data source and audit information.
+Thus, the structure of the entity relationships is separated from their details stored in satellite tables.

 This is a very strong design but even more difficult and expensive to build.